LynchLab/MAPGD/README.md

 #####[Bigred2](https://github.com/LynchLab/MAPGD#-bigred2-)
 #####[References](https://github.com/LynchLab/MAPGD#-references-)

+<b> VERSION 0.4 </b>

+Development of version 0.4 is nearly complete.
+Version 0.4 will move over to using an SQL database for storing data, which should result in performance increases when processing large files.
+Development of the 0.3 version has been stopped, although I will still perform major bug fixes if anyone tells me about bugs.

 <b> SEVERAL MAJOR ERRORS WERE INTRODUCED IN A RECENT VERSION OF MAPGD </b>

 These have been fixed in version 0.3.1, but any output from version 0.3 is suspect.